puppetlabs/puppet-docs/source/puppet/3.5/reference/config_file_main.markdown

 Puppet uses four **primary config sections:**

-* `main` is the global section used by all applications.
+* `main` is the global section used by all commands and services.
 It can be overridden by the other sections.
-* `master` is used by the puppet master and puppet cert applications.
+* `master` is used by the puppet master service and the puppet cert command.
-* `agent` is used by the puppet agent application.
+* `agent` is used by the puppet agent service.
-* `user` is used by the puppet apply application, as well as many of the less common [Puppet subcommands][subcommands].
+* `user` is used by the puppet apply command, as well as many of the less common [Puppet subcommands][subcommands].

 Puppet will prefer to use settings from one of the three application-specific sections (`master`, `agent`, or `user`).
 If it doesn't find a setting in the application section, it will use the value from `main`.
 (If `main` doesn't set one, it will fall back to the default value.)